Stata's data management features give you complete control.

 Stata webinars offer something for everyone.
 Those new to Stata will get a head start when they join our Ready.
 Set.
 Go Stata webinar.
-Both new and experienced users will want to join our one-hour feature webinars; each one provides an in-depth look at one of Stata's statistical, graphical, data management, or reporting features.
+Both new and experienced users will want to join our Tips and Tricks webinar and our one-hour feature webinars; each one provides an in-depth look at one of Stata's statistical, graphical, data management, or reporting features.

 A multitude of training options are available to become proficient at Stata quickly.
 Stata provides hands-on classroom and web-based training courses, customized on-site training courses, and online training through NetCourses, webinars, and video tutorials.